gazpachu/joanmira/pages/blog/2014-11-29---tutorial-how-to-build-a-multi-player-quiz-app-with-sails-js/index.md

 ### 13. The socket.js config file

 The file located at `/config/socket.js` is being used to find out if a user has already a session created.
-Let's say you sign up in the page and you have a socket opened.
-Then for whatever reason you lose the Internet connection and your sockets gets disconnected.
+Let's say you sign up on the page and you have a socket opened.
+Then for whatever reason, you lose the Internet connection and your sockets get disconnected.
 When your connection is back and you reload the page, the first method that will be triggered when your socket comes alive again is "onConnect".
 Here we will check if your session is already logged in the DB and if that's the case we will resume your activity as it was before your connection was interrupted.

 OnConnect will also subscribe you to watch changes in the User Model, save your IP address and save your data in the session object.